tdevworks/tdevworks/README.md

 Since I was a kid, I’ve been passionate about computers, fascinated by how they work and the possibilities they create.
 As I grew older, I discovered the world of hacking and cybersecurity, which sparked my desire to pursue a career in IT.
 Cybersecurity excites me because it blends problem-solving with the critical role of protecting systems, and I find it both challenging and rewarding.

 I am a self-motivated and enthusiastic IT undergraduate with a passion for cybersecurity, digital forensics, and business intelligence.
 My experience spans across academic projects, foundational programming, and practical tools, giving me the expertise to contribute to dynamic teams.

-To further complement my cybersecurity studies, I pursued Business Information Systems to enhance my ability to integrate security with business operations.
 I am eager to start my career and contribute to the ever-evolving field of cybersecurity.

 ---